xor-gate

 The half adder: XOR produces the sum, AND produces the carry.
 XOR is the foundation of all binary arithmetic.

-XOR's most critical application is error detection.
-When transmitting data, bits can flip due to noise.
-Parity checking detects these errors using XOR.
+XOR’s most critical application is error detection.
+When transmitting data, bits can flip due to electrical noise, cosmic rays, or signal degradation.
+Parity checking detects these single-bit errors using XOR and XNOR.

-Even Parity: Add a bit so total number of 1s is even
+Even Parity: Add a bit so the total number of 1s is even.

-Odd Parity: Add a bit so total number of 1s is odd
+Odd Parity: Add a bit so the total number of 1s is odd.

-Checking: XOR all bits (including parity).
-If result = 0, no error detected.
-If result = 1, an error occurred!
+Checking: XOR all received bits (including parity).
+If the result is 0, no error is detected.
+If the result is 1, an error occurred.

 Consider sending 4 data bits with even parity: